-The Global Laboratory Automation Systems market was valued at $ XX Mn in 2018 and is forecast to grow at a strong XX% CAGR between 2018 and 2026, resulting in 2026 global sales of $ XX.
+The Global Laboratory Automation Systems market was valued at $ 4.3 bn in 2018 and is forecasted to grow at a CAGR of 6.8% between 2018 and 2026, resulting in 2026 global sales of $ XX.
 The market is driven by owing rising funding from government and corporate sector and cost-effectiveness.
-However, the lack of planning for technology is expected to restrain market growth.
-Moreover, the shortage of highly skilled laboratory personnel is providing opportunities for the market.
+However, the lack of planning for technology is expected to restrain the market growth.
+Moreover, the shortage of highly skilled laboratory personnel is providing opportunities for the market

-Laboratory Automation System depending on Product, Laboratory Automation Software segment is expected to account for the largest share of the Laboratory Automation System market due to Software offers standardized, real-time data-driven decision making to help reduce errors in data handling.
-Achieve new levels of power, performance, and simplicity with this automated software.
+Laboratory Automation System depending on the product, Laboratory Automation Software segment is expected to account for the largest share of the Laboratory Automation System market due to Software offers standardized, real-time data-driven decision making to help reduce errors in data handling.
+Achieve new levels of power, performance, and simplicity with this automated software

-End User: Academic Institutes and Research Organizations, Clinical Laboratories, Commercial Biotechnology and Pharmaceutical & Bio-Pharmaceutical Industries and CROs.
+Based on the End User: Academic Institutes and Research Organizations, Clinical Laboratories, Commercial Biotechnology, and Pharmaceutical & Bio-Pharmaceutical Industries and CROs

 Report Description: The report covers in-depth analysis of Global Laboratory Automation Systems Market.
 The report assesses the market products pipeline by stage of development (early development, pre-clinical, clinical and in approval), by Type (Manual Laboratory Automation System Systems, Automated Laboratory Automation System Systems, and Electronic Laboratory Automation System Systems).
 In addition, the report includes key insights on other development activities, including (but not limited to) – licensing (In and Out), collaborations, acquisitions, reimbursement, patent, and regulatory designations